byteknacker/eulerapps/README.md

-# eulerapps
+## Project for Web App in Django for Project Euler

-Project Euler's solutions packaged and delivered as web apps in Django
+The solutions to ProjectEuler's problems are delivered as web apps in Django.